 This is the place to go when you want to taste complexity in every mouthful, all while having a special experience.
 Also important to note: their desserts are exquisite!
 Think Saffron Crème Brulée, Peanut Butter Cheesecake, and so much more, all made completely vegan.

-2. Feel Right at Home at Rosetta’s Kitchen and Buchi Bar
+2. Rosetta’s Kitchen and Buchi Bar

 Rosetta’s Kitchen is located on a bustling block in downtown, with big windows and a general comfy air about it.
 The food ranges from a variety of incredible french-fry-based appetizers to the coconut curry plate, various tasty bowls, and their Delicious Organic Tofu & Avocado Sandwich.